Go to AAD Home

 2. Treat your skin.
 How you treat your skin varies with the skin problem.
 Here’s what dermatologists recommend:

-• Acne: Wash your face after wearing a mask, being sure to use a non-comedogenic (won't clog pores) moisturizer after washing.
-If your face mask causes new acne or makes your acne worse, talk to a board-certified dermatologist for the best way to treat your skin type.
+• Acne: Wash your face after wearing a mask.
+After washing, apply a non-comedogenic (won't clog pores) moisturizer.
+If your face mask causes new acne or makes your acne worse, contact a board-certified dermatologist about the best way to treat your skin.

 • Raw, irritated skin: Apply petroleum jelly to irritated spots on your face before bed.
 This product is designed to protect the skin so that it can heal.